Felix-Raj/swipe-in-swipe-out/README.md

 siso --si 09:40  # swipe in time siso --ext 1:30  # extend out time by 1 hour 30 minutes
 siso -o  # show me my expected out time

+# if the script is being used to run some test on new features, supply the
+# -t flag with any command

+# to change the hours working in office use option --iot
+siso --iot 6:30 --si 09:30
+# iot is only useful with si
 ```